CubeBeveled/6b6t-afk-bot/README.md

 # 6b6t afk bot
-A bot that joins 6b6t and stays afk
+A bot that joins 6b6t and stays afk<br>
 *Only works with offline authentication accounts (cracked accounts)*

 # Running the bot